 41 After the boy had gone, David got up from the south side of the stone and bowed down before Jonathan three times, with his face to the ground.
 Then they kissed each other and wept together—but David wept the most.

-1 David went to Nob, to Ahimelech the priest.
-Ahimelech trembled when he met him, and asked, “Why are you alone?
+1 David went to Nob, to Ahimelek the priest.
+Ahimelek trembled when he met him, and asked, “Why are you alone?
 Why is no one with you?”

 4 But the priest answered David, “I don’t have any ordinary bread on hand; however, there is some consecrated bread here—provided the men have kept themselves from women.”